MV Kalakala: Service

-After festivities, Kalakala entered service on July 4, 1935, becoming an icon.
+After festivities, Kalakala entered service on July 4, 1935, becoming famous.
 In addition to ferry service, she was used for "moonlight cruises" with a live dance orchestra.

 Kalakala saw heavy service during World War II transporting shipyard workers and Navy personnel between Seattle and Bremerton on an extended schedule.
 Vandalism and rowdiness brought deployment of the Shore Patrol and closure of the bar.
 That service led to the moniker, "The Workhorse of Puget Sound."

 The aircraft-inspired design of Kalakala sacrificed functionality.
 The setback of the wheelhouse made it impossible to see the bow of the vessel, leading to difficulties when docking.
 The streamlined wheelhouse's small size and round windows also made all round visibility difficult.
 The car deck was narrowed for the sake of form, sacrificing lane width.
 That led to a 40% drop in the number of vehicles that could be carried as American cars became wider in the postwar years, with a corresponding drop in economic efficiency, while making it difficult for passengers to squeeze between cars on their way to embarking and disembarking from the ferry.
 With the coming of the more efficient Evergreen State class boats in the mid-1950s, Kalakala became obsolete.
 The enclosed bow design did, however, make her suitable for open water routes such as the Port Angeles - Victoria run, where she served from 1955 to 1959.

 Kalakala had a heavy shaking vibration that ran throughout the vessel when in operation.
 This was probably due to poor alignment of the engine during the 1930s rebuild.
 When the propeller was replaced with a new 5-bladed version in 1956, the vibration was reduced by 40%.
 Although the PSNC wished Kalakala to be known as the Silver Swan, she soon attracted other, less complimentary nicknames, including Silver Slug, Silver Beetle, Galloping Ghost of the Pacific Coast, and, among Seattle's Scandinavian community, Kackerlacka, which means "cockroach".

 In February 1946, Kalakala was issued Federal Communications Commission (FCC) license #001 when she was fitted with the first commercial radar system.

 Kalakala was featured transportation for tours of the Bremerton shipyards during the Seattle World's Fair in 1962.